Spritz: a new fully general-relativistic magnetohydrodynamic code: Conclusion and future developments

 Once this second family of tests will be performed successfully, the \texttt{Spritz} code will be one of the very few codes worldwide able to evolve magnetised neutron stars with finite temperature EOSs and neutrino emission~\cite{most2019beyond,palenzuela2015effects}.
 In the multimessenger era it is indeed crucial to take into account different aspects of the microphysics in order to be able not only to compute a more accurate merger and post-merge GW signal, but also to provide reliable estimates of the EM emission, including both kilonova and short GRBs.
 The former requires indeed an accurate estimate of electron fraction and temperature in the post-merger remnant as well as in the ejected material, while the latter needs a precise description of the magnetic field evolution.

-Once the \texttt{Spritz} code will have been used for a first set of binary NS merger simulations, we plan to release it to the public and to ask for its inclusion in future releases of the Einstein Toolkit~\cite{ETKpaper, EinsteinToolkit:2019_10, ET}.
+The version of the code used for this paper is available for download from Zenodo~\cite{zenodo-spritz}.
+Once the \texttt{Spritz} code will have been used for a first set of binary NS merger simulations, we will also ask for its inclusion in future releases of the Einstein Toolkit~\cite{ETKpaper, EinsteinToolkit:2019_10}.

 \\